How to Haze for Effective Reshaping of Coyote Behavior

 - Pepper spray.

-- Pick up sticks or rocks and throw them towards the coyote.
+- Pick up sticks or rocks and throw them toward the coyote.

 In Your Yard